 Build pipeline

-bun scripts/build.ts hero
+bun tools/build.ts hero

 The build is two passes over the same module graph.
 Pass 1 transforms every reachable source file and, in the same traversal, collects the class strings and text codepoints the app actually uses — so styles and fonts can be compiled for exactly that set.
 Pass 2 bundles, reusing the cached pass‑1 output.
 This page walks through both.

-Invoking the build
+Invoking the low-level compiler

 The one required argument is the app to build.
 It can be a path or a bare name:

-bun scripts/build.ts demos/hero/app.tsx # explicit path
+bun tools/build.ts apps/hero/app.tsx # explicit path

 Flag Effect